Wuyi Mountain — Biodiversity Mountain and Mysterious Millennial Culture

 Beautiful Wuyi Mountain was believed to be a holy place where deities live;

 To protect their bodies from beasts and insects;

 The boat shape presents their water lifestyle or ancient witchcraft that could take the dead's spirit to the other side.

-At the foot of Mount Wuyi, there is an over 480,000 square meters' large city remains.
+At the foot of Mount Wuyi, there's a city remains over 480,000 square meters large.

 This was the city of the King of Minyue, a vassal state built at the beginning of the Western Han Dynasty (202 BC — 8 AD).

-Decades later, a king rebelled and was defeated in the year 110 BC, when his state was perished by the army of the Emperor Wu of Han.
+Decades later, a king rebelled and was defeated in 110 BC, when his state was perished by the army of Emperor Wu of Han.

-Within this city ruins, tens of thousands of valuable relics were unearthed, including bronze wares, potteries, weapons, farm implements, bricks, and tiles, etc.
+Within this city's ruins, tens of thousands of valuable relics were unearthed, including bronze wares, potteries, weapons, farm implements, bricks, tiles, etc.

-Together, they are showing great archeological values of the Minyue culture in the early Western Han Dynasty.
+Together, they show great archeological values of the Minyue culture in the early Western Han Dynasty.